“You can write one word, even when you are at your darkest.”

 – Neil Gaiman

 Hi!
-I’m Millie Ho, an aspiring YA neo-noir author from Toronto, Canada.
+I’m Millie Ho, a YA neo-noir writer from Toronto, Canada.
 I use this blog and my YouTube channel to document the journey to publication and the writing lessons learned from interesting TV shows, books, and films.
 I also discuss media representations in an evolving entertainment and arts landscape.

 I’m working on a Long-Suffering Manuscript, and throughout the process have experimented with odd writing methodologies, edited my many drafts into bloody, perfection-driven pulps, tweaked and re-tweaked characterizations and suffered a creative burnout of such colossal magnitude that I sought shelter in a foreign county and quit blogging for months before digging out the keyboard again.